|Last Quarterly Update:||11/11/2013|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry primarily sell fuel for motor vehicles; they may also offer car washes, repairs, or inspections.
+Companies in this industry primarily sell fuel for motor vehicles; they may also offer car washes, car repairs, or inspections.
 Although no major companies dominate, large oil companies own some stations.

 The industry includes some truck stops but excludes establishments that are combination gas station/convenience stores.
 Convenience stores are covered in a separate industry profile.

 The volume of consumer and commercial driving drives demand.
 The profitability of individual companies depends on the ability to secure high-traffic locations, generate high-volume sales, and buy gas at the lowest possible cost.
 Large companies have advantages in purchasing and finance.
 Small companies can compete effectively by having superior locations.
-The industry is fragmented: the top 50 companies generate less than 50 percent of revenue.
+The US industry is fragmented: the top 50 companies generate less than 50 percent of revenue.

 As more retailers added gas to their merchandising mix, the competitive landscape for gas stations expanded to include convenience stores, mass merchandisers, warehouse clubs, and grocery stores.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Fuel for motor vehicles accounts for about 90 percent of industry sales.
 Major products sold include unleaded regular gas and diesel fuel.
 Gas stations also sell unleaded mid-grade and unleaded premium gas.
 Truck stops tend ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options